 After working behind the scenes in metal for the past 14 years, I’ve learned a thing or two about how it all works.
 I understand that most metal fans and most music fans in general are really not that interested in what goes into making everything happen.
-However, I can’t help but make a facepalm when I see something like labels stealing each other’s marketing ideas so blatantly.
+However, I can’t help but make a facepalm when I see something like custom labels stealing each other’s marketing ideas so blatantly.

 Have you noticed that labels no longer host their own streams of new albums?
 Every publicist is trying to get new priority records streamed online at various blogs/webzines all the while asking competing blogs/webzines to spread the word about them.
 I’m not sure if fans can or care to keep up with all the different streams at all the different websites.